jneidel/jneidel.com/content/essay/coupons/index.md

 ## Wait, where is the problem?

-Just the other day got a coupon for "10% of comestics and cleaning supplies", so I stockpiled a bit.
+Just the other day got a coupon for "10% of cosmetics and cleaning supplies", so I stockpiled a bit.
 Only things I am actually going to use.
 My savings: 2.63€.